COVID-19 spreads to rural India, villages ill-equipped to fight it | Health

 In the town of Susner in Madhya Pradesh state, patients were being treated outdoors under trees, on blankets on the ground.
 Prime Minister Narendra Modi's government welcomed U.S. President Joe Biden's announcement that he would support waiving intellectual property rights for COVID-19 vaccinations.

+The International Monetary Fund said on Thursday the jump in cases posed downside risks to the Fund's April forecast for 12.5% growth in India's economic output in fiscal years 2021 and 2022.
+The IMF will revisit that forecast when it issues a fresh World Economic Outlook in July, IMF spokesman Gerry Rice told reporters at a regular briefing.
+He gave no further details.

-Foreign Minister Subrahmanyam Jaishankar acknowledged the healthcare system "stands exposed" after 75 years of under-funding by successive governments since independence.
+Indian Foreign Minister Subrahmanyam Jaishankar acknowledged the healthcare system "stands exposed" after 75 years of under-funding by successive governments since independence from Britain.
 "It's very easy to say today that we should have put in more money.
-Now that I am in government ...
-I can say it is not as easy as it sounds," Jaishankar said on Wednesday.
+Now that I am in government..., I can say it is not as easy as it sounds," Jaishankar said on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)